Last updated May 12, 2023

-This End-User License Agreement (this “Agreement”) is between BriefCatch, LLC (“Vendor”) and you (“Customer”).
+This End-User License Agreement (this “Agreement”) is between LawCatch, Inc. (“Vendor”) and you (“Customer”).

-Vendor provides a software application known as BriefCatch™ (the “Software”), and the parties have agreed that Vendor will provide the Software to Customer and also provide maintenance services related to the Software.
+- Vendor provides a software application known as BriefCatch™ and all related maintenance services to Customer.

-Customer acknowledges that the Software provides editing suggestions only, and that in no way do any of the suggestions, in isolation or in combination, constitute legal advice.
-Customer is solely responsible for all writing and editing decisions made in connection with the Software.
+- Customer acknowledges that BriefCatch™ provides editing suggestions only, and that in no way do any of the suggestions, in isolation or in combination, constitute legal advice.
+Customer is solely responsible for all writing and editing decisions made in connection with BriefCatch™.

-Customer acknowledges that any license key provided in connection with the Software is unique to that Customer and that Customer shall not share any such license key with anyone else without express written permission from Vendor.
+- Customer acknowledges that any license key provided in connection with BriefCatch™ is unique to that Customer and that Customer shall not share any such license key with anyone else without express written permission from Vendor.

-- “Documentation” means the Software’s standard user manual.
+- “Documentation” means the Software’s standard user documentation.

 - “Software” means Vendor’s BriefCatch™ software, in object code format.

 - “Specifications” means Vendor’s standard specifications for the Software set forth in its then-current Documentation.

 - “Term” is one calendar year from the Effective Date, unless otherwise provided in Section 9.1 below.

 - “Upgrade” means a new version, update, or upgrade of the Software.